ansys/pyrocky/doc/source/getting_started/index.rst

 Installation
 ------------

-As of now, PyRocky is on private Beta.
-You can install it straight from the GitHub
-repository:
+PyRocky is currently a private GitHub library in the Ansys Internal account.
+To install PyRocky, run this command:

 .. code:: bash